gto76/python-cheatsheet/README.md

       |    +-- UnboundLocalError  # Raised when local name is used before it's being defined.
       +-- OSError                 # Errors such as FileExistsError, TimeoutError (see #Open).
       |    +-- ConnectionError    # Errors such as BrokenPipeError and ConnectionAbortedError.
-      +-- RuntimeError            # Is raised by errors that don't fit into other categories.
+      +-- RuntimeError            # Is raised by errors that do not fit into other categories.
-      |    +-- NotImplementedEr…  # Can be raised by abstract methods or by unfinished code.
+      |    +-- NotImplementedEr…  # Can be raised by abstract methods or by an unfinished code.
       |    +-- RecursionError     # Raised if max recursion depth is exceeded (3k by default).
       +-- StopIteration           # Raised when exhausted (empty) iterator is passed to next().
       +-- TypeError               # When an argument of the wrong type is passed to function.